azki4/lab6/README.md

 # lab6
-This is for lab 6
+This is for lab 6.
+Adding more context...